 Fecal Parasite Analysis and Sand Sedimentation

 Due to the development of parasitic resistance, our approach to deworming is now based on fecal egg counts.
 This allows us to determine an individual horse’s parasite burden and develop a deworming program specifically based on that horse’s needs.
 Every horse should be dewormed a minimum of twice yearly.
 Any additional deworming will be based on the results of the fecal analysis.
 By using this method we are helping to reduce the overuse of dewormers.
 Keeping your horse’s parasite burden low may decrease the risk of colic, anemia, and respiratory problems which can arise due to migrating larvae.
 Included as part of the fecal analysis, is a sand sedimentation test.
 This test helps to identify horses carrying a large amount of sand in their gastrointestinal tract.
 Two fecal analyses per year are included in our Wellness Program.

 A Coggins test is a performed to identify the presence of antibodies in the horse’s blood against the Equine Infectious Anemia virus.
 This virus is transmitted by biting flies and there is no vaccine or cure for this disease.
 This test is required for most horse shows, boarding facilities, interstate travel, and for the horse to come to our clinic.
 A Coggins test is good for one year.
-A Coggins is included in our Gold High Performance and Silver Wellness Plans.
+A Coggins is included in our Silver Wellness Plan.

 The Complete Blood Count (CBC) and Chemistry Profile Package